wp-plugins/wp-pizzeria/readme.txt

 1. Place `<?php pizza_loop(); ?>` into a copy of your archive template called archive-wp_pizzeria_pizza.php instead of default loop.
 1. Place `<?php beverages_loop(); ?>` into a copy of your archive template called archive-wp_pizzeria_beverage.php instead of default loop.
 1. Place `<?php pasta_loop(); ?>` into a copy of your archive template called archive-wp_pizzeria_pasta.php instead of default loop.
+1. Place `<?php dessert_loop(); ?>` into a copy of your archive template called archive-wp_pizzeria_dessert.php instead of default loop.

 or

-1. Place `[pasta]` shortcode into a page where you'd like to display pizzas.
+1. Place `[pizzas]` shortcode into a page where you'd like to display pizzas.
 1. Place `[beverages]` shortcode into a page where you'd like to display beverages.
-1. Place `[pizzas]` shortcode into a page where you'd like to display pasta.
+1. Place `[pasta]` shortcode into a page where you'd like to display pasta.
+1. Place `[desserts]` shortcode into a page where you'd like to display desserts.

+or

+1. Place `[pizzas cat="term-slug"]` shortcode into a page where you'd like to display pizzas only of selected term.
+1. Place `[beverages cat="term-slug"]` shortcode into a page where you'd like to display beverages only of selected term.
+1. Place `[pasta cat="term-slug"]` shortcode into a page where you'd like to display pasta only of selected term.
+1. Place `[desserts cat="term-slug"]` shortcode into a page where you'd like to display desserts only of selected term.

 == Changelog ==

+= 1.1 =
+New Dessert post type to you in your pizzeria Shortcodes suport category filter
+Can use decimals in price
+Added French translation
 = 1.0.4 =
-Translation ready
+Prevent prices being saved when using quick edit Reflect menu order on both shorcode and the loop display Translation ready
 Added Czech translation
-Prevent prices being saved when using quick edit Reflect menu order on both shorcode and the loop display = 1.0.3 =
+= 1.0.3 =
 Fix lorem ipsum message in shortcode mode
 = 1.0.2 =